ramu-eppakayala/ABC/README.md

-# Randstad Payslip Generator
+# Generator

-An ASP.NET WebForm application to generate payslips in PDF format similar to Randstad's payslip format.
+An ASP.NET WebForm application to PDF format similar to.

 ## Features

 - Interactive form to input employee details
-- Auto-calculation of earnings based on Loss of Pay (LOP) days
 - PDF generation with proper formatting
 - Conversion of amounts to words
-- Responsive layout matching the original payslip format

 ## Requirements